 Today is is Emma M. Nutt Day.
 In Boston on this day in 1878, Ms. Nutt became history's very first telephone operator.
 She held the job 33 years.
 Today is National No Rhyme (Nor Reason) Day, a celebration of words that don't rhyme with any other words. (orange, purple, and silver).
 Today is National Cherry Popover Day.

 Calendar notes: On this date in 1952, The Old Man and the Sea, the Pulitzer Prize-winning novel by Ernest Hemingway, was first published.
 In 1967, Boz Scaggs joined The Steve Miller Band.
 In 1969, a coup in Libya brought Muammar Gaddafi to power.
 In 1970, the last episode of I Dream of Jeannie aired on NBC-TV.
 It had premiered on September 18th of 1965.
 In 1972, in Reykjavík, Iceland, American Bobby Fischer beat Russian Boris Spassky to become the world chess champion.
 In 1995, in Cleveland, the Rock and Roll Hall of Fame and Museum ribbon cutting ceremony took place.
 The museum officially opened the next day.
 In 1998, J.K.
-Rowling's book Harry Potter and the Sorcerer's Stone was released in the US -- the first book in the Harry Potter series.
+Rowling's book Harry Potter and the Sorcerer's Stone was released in the US.
+This was the first book in the Harry Potter series.
+In 1999, 22 of major league baseball's 68 permanent umpires were replaced.
+The problem arose from their union's failed attempt to force an early start to negotiations for a new labor contract.
 In 2004, the iTunes Music Store reached 125 million songs sold.